mcollina/heroku-buildpack-graphicsmagick/README.md

 * Fork the project
 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
-* Please try not to mess with the configs.sh.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## LICENSE - "MIT License"